minifigone/Trading-Post/README.md

 5. Choose the file in "root/databse_configuration"
 6. Make sure character set is "UTF-8" and format is "SQL"
 7. Hit "Go" at the bottom
-8. In "root/tpapi" open "tpapiDBConnector.php"
+8. In "root/tpapi" open "serverInfo.cfg"
-9. Change _dbAddress, _dbUser, and _dbPasskey to the correct values for your system
-..* _dbSchema should stay "items_site_data" as long as you followed these instructionss
+9. Change the lines in the file to represent your server setup.
+The lines in order are:
+..* Address
+..* Client
+..* Client Passkey
+..* Schema Name (Database Name)

 # Powered By
 ![T-Papi API Logo](https://github.com/Tsadow/Trading-Post/blob/master/tpapi/tpapiLogo.png "T-Papi API")